-Look at Your Labels
+Look at Your Food Labels

 Alison’s piece last week on egg labels got me thinking about how confusing it can be to evaluate foods.
 So I thought I’d distill some solid rules of thumb to help you choose wisely when in the packaged aisles.